Afghanistan

 Australia

-The Australian Government has established an Interim Mission on Afghanistan (IMA) operating at the Australian Embassy in Doha, Qatar.
-The IMA manages Australia’s interests in Afghanistan and helps to deepen our cooperation with key international partners, many of which have established missions on Afghanistan in Qatar.
+The Australian Government established athe Special Representative on Afghanistan (SRA) operating from the Australian Embassy in Doha, Qatar.
+The SRA manages Australia’s interests in Afghanistan and helps to deepen our cooperation with key international partners, many of which have established missions on Afghanistan in Qatar.
 At present, Australia does not have formal diplomatic relations with Afghanistan.
-The IMA’s Twitter account is: @AusMissionAF.
+The SRA’s X account is: @AusMissionAF.

 Passport and consular services are not available through the IMA.
 Australians still in Afghanistan in need of consular assistance should contact the 24-hour Consular Emergency Centre in Canberra on +61 2 6261 3305.
 Australians, permanent residents, and immediate family members who have made their way out of Afghanistan and require consular assistance should contact the nearest Australian embassy or consulate.